Easy Caramel Apples Recipe (VIDEO)

 Caramel apples are such a fun and easy tradition for Fall.
 Apples coated in salted caramel and rolled in a variety of toppings are a real treat.
 Did you know it takes just 3 ingredients to make the caramel dip?
-It doesn’t get much easier than this homemade caramel apple recipe.
+It doesn’t get much easier than this delicious Fall dessert recipe.

 This post may contain affiliate links.
 Read my disclosure policy.

 This homemade caramel apple recipe is the perfect dessert and snack.
-Coating a fresh apple in caramel feels just a little less guilty than a typical dessert.
+Coating fresh fruit in caramel feels just a little less guilty than a typical dessert.
 Watch the video tutorial and see how easy it is to recreate this childhood favorite.

-- Caramels – there are two preferred brands (Werther’s chewy caramels and Kraft caramels) that are in grocery stores and you can use whichever one is available.
-You can also buy caramel bits and skip the unwrapping caramels step.
+- Caramels – there are two preferred brands of store-bought caramels (Werther’s chewy caramels and Kraft caramels) and you can use whichever one is available.
+You can also buy caramel bits and skip the unwrapping caramel step.

-- Salt – adding a pinch of salt balances the sweetness.
+- Salt – add a pinch of salt to balance the sweetness.

 Toppings